Minnesota Attorney General's Office

 Notification of the Trial Date

 It is possible that two to six weeks may pass between the time you file your claim and the day you have your hearing.
 Generally, the court administrator’s office will mail, by first class mail, notices to you and the defendant indicating the date and time for the hearing.
 If the claim exceeds $2,500, however, then the plaintiff must serve the summons upon the defendant via certified mail.
 Service by certified mail must be proven by filing an affidavit of service with court.
 An affidavit of service should be in the form of Form 508.1 on page 17 of this brochure.

 Many cases settle when the defendant receives notice of the hearing.
 It is your responsibility to tell the court administrator in writing if you and the defendant settle your case.
 Do this by signing and returning to the court your copy of the hearing notice.

 If you are the party being sued (the defendant) in the case, and you have a claim against the party suing you (the plaintiff), you may be able to file a counterclaim.
 The procedure is similar to that for filing a claim, but it must be filed at least five business days prior to the court date (Saturday, Sunday, and holidays are not included).

 The court will notify the plaintiff that a counterclaim has been filed.
 The counterclaim will be heard by the court at the same time the original claim is scheduled to be heard.

-The claim will be transferred to district court if the counterclaim is above the legal limit for conciliation court ($7,500).
+The claim will be transferred to district court if the counterclaim is above the legal limit for conciliation court ($10,000, increasing to $15,000 effective August 1, 2014).
 If the defendant fails to file the counterclaim in district court after giving notice of intent to do so, the plaintiff may have the claim reinstated in conciliation court.
 The plaintiff may do this any time after 30 days and before three years by filing an affidavit with the court administrator.
 The affidavit must say that the defendant has not served you with a summons to district court.